issamelferkh/Matcha/README.md

 ### Notifications -> NOK

+- Profile of other users -> When a user consults a profile, it must appear in his visit history.
 -  A user must be notified in real time (telerate a 10s) of the following events:

 > - - Profile -> The user must be able to check who looked at his profile and “liked” him.